 Follow this public seminar at the bar on Facebook.
 SEMINBAR features international lecturers on molecular systems engineering: Prof. Thomas Heinemann (Philosophisch-Theologische Hochschule Vallendar/Germany) will talk about "Life as a construct - the ethics of synthetic biology". > more

 3 - 5 May 2017 in Grindelwald

 NCCR Molecular Systems Engineering members exchanged ideas and reported on the progress of the research-projects. > More here.

 Read more about the program here!

-27 - 29 Aug.
-2017: ICMSE - International Conference on Molecular Systems Engineering - is a biennial conference focussing on new developments in molecular systems engineering.
-It will feature speakers and participants from leading international research institutions.
-Click for more info and save the date now.
+Save the date now: 27 - 29 Aug.
+2017.
+ICMSE is a biennial conference focussing on new developments in molecular systems engineering.
+The International Conference on Molecular Systems Engineering will feature speakers and participants from leading international research institutions.

 Soft Skills: Read what Uni Basel and ETHZ offer in fall 2016.